odoo/documentation/content/developer/reference/frontend/odoo_editor.rst

-.. highlight:: javascript

-.. default-domain:: js

 ===========
 Odoo Editor
 ===========

 Odoo Editor is Odoo's own rich text editor.
-It has replaced the Summernote library since Odoo 15.0.
-It can be found at *web_editor/static/src/js/editor/odoo-editor*.

-Full documentation will come soon.
+Its sources can be found in the `odoo-editor directory
+<{GITHUB_PATH}/addons/web_editor/static/src/js/editor/odoo-editor>`_.

 Tests
 =====